Guideline Oversight Subcommittee

 Rachel S. Bercovitz, MD, MS ('25)

 Michael T. Byrne, DO ('24)

 Matthew D. Seftel, MD, FRCP, FRCPC, MPH ('23)

 Ex Officio Members

-Members of the Guideline Oversight Subcommittee are appointed to 3-year staggered terms.
-They include individuals with experience on guidelines panels, clinical expertise in diverse hematologic diseases, and/or expertise in guideline development methods.
+Members of the Guideline Oversight Subcommittee are appointed to three-year staggered terms.
+They include individuals with experience serving on guideline panels, clinical expertise in diverse hematologic diseases, and/or expertise or interest in guideline development methods.

 The Guideline Oversight Subcommittee structure includes the Chair of the Committee on Quality as well as the Blood Advances Editor-in-Chief as ex officio, non-voting members.